saar4ever/saar4ever.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Or: why you'd want to go on a date with me
+subtitle: "Or: why you'd want to go on a date with me"
 ---

-**What's up world?**

 <span class="fa fa-briefcase about-icon"></span>
 Currently an <a href="/shiny"><strong>R-Shiny consultant</strong></a>.
 Previously worked as a <strong>software engineer</strong> (Google, IBM, <a href="https://tagged.com" target="_blank">Tagged.com</a>) and <strong>web